 a.
-The analyst has successfully completed a vetting process which must include the review of presentations of detailed past and current clinical and supervisory work to a Training Analyst Selection Committee or its equivalent at the institute seeking the appointment.
-At the discretion of the institute, the analysts chosen to review the applicant’s work can be from inside or external to the institute, or both.
+The analyst has successfully completed a vetting process by the Training Analyst Selection Committee or its equivalent at the institute seeking the appointment.
+The vetting must include the review of presentations of detailed past and current clinical work, including work with patients of different genders, as well as a review of the applicant’s supervisory work.
+At the discretion of the institute, the analysts chosen to review the applicant’s work can be from inside or external to the institute, or a combination of both.
 The institute’s procedures for this vetting process must have been approved by the Board of Directors of AAPE.

 b.
 Once these criteria have been met, the institute sends its written application to the Training and Supervising Development and Appointment Committee (TSAC) of AAPE for review.

 c.
 With successful review by the TSAC, the application is brought to AAPE’s Board of Directors for formal approval of the appointment.

 d.
 The institute will be informed about the approval or non-approval of the application and provided with feedback in the latter case.
 At its discretion, the institute is free to reapply for the applicant, without prejudice.

 e.
 Institutes should have a clearly written, transparent appeals process for training and supervising analyst appointment.

 Appendix II.
 Developmental Model A

 The analyst applying for appointment by means of Developmental Model A has satisfied the following criteria in addition to those listed in items 1 through 8 in section I.A. above.

 What follows is written in the style of the Institute that uses this model.

 Any applicant who is close to but does not fully meet immersion requirements is encouraged to consider beginning the Training and Supervising Analyst (TSA) application process.
 Either the applicant or the institute’s TSA Appointment committee chair may contact the Chairperson of AAPE’s Training and Supervising Application and Development Committee (TSAC) to discuss individual cases.